Child Pose (Balasana): 8 ultimate benefits

 - Arms on the back, fingers of both hands intertwined

-The Child Pose can be done by bending your knees, sitting on the floor, bending your upper body in front, extending your hands in the front of your body and touching your forehead on the floor.
-The complete step by step method of doing Child Pose is given above.
+Ans: This Pose can be done by bending your knees, sitting on the floor, bending your upper body in front, extending your hands in the front of your body and touching your forehead on the floor.
+The complete step by step method of doing this pose is given above.